DWTY

-DWTY (93.5 FM), broadcasting as 93.5 Brigada News FM, is a radio station owned and operated by Brigada Mass Media Corporation in the Philippines.
-Its studios are located at the 2nd floor, Agabao Building, 19th Arthur St., Brgy.
+DWTY (93.5 FM), broadcasting as 93.5 Brigada News FM, is a radio station owned and operated by Brigada Group.
+Its studio is located at the 2nd floor, RMM Building, 53rd Arthur St., Brgy.
 West Bajac-Bajac, Olongapo, while its transmitter is located at Kalaklan Ridge, Olongapo.

+History

 It was formerly the flagship station of Baycomms Broadcasting Corporation under the brand Bay Radio from April 1992 to Brigada's acquisition in 2013.
-Brigada News FM Olongapo officially signed on last April 2015, carrying local programming and hook-up shows with Brigada News FM National-Makati.
+Brigada News FM Olongapo officially signed on last April 2015, carrying local programming and hook-up shows with Brigada News FM Manila.

+On March 31, 2025, Brigada News FM launched its new tagline "Be the Heart of the Delightful Philippines", positioning the city as the tourism gateway in the Philippines.